 Beyond the groups that the Cultures of Resistance Network is directly supporting, a variety of other organizations have put out useful resources around these issues.
 One of them is UNESCO’s Atlas of the World, which created its Languages in Danger program to raise awareness of language endangerment and the need to safeguard linguistic diversity among policymakers.
 The website also provides a tool for monitoring endangered languages.
 Its interactive atlas allows users to track languages by location and witness the degree to which they are at risk of becoming extinct.

 Another group working to preserve indigenous languages is Endangered Languages, a project of the Alliance for Linguistic Diversity.
 Like UNESCO’s Atlas of the World, Endangered Languages uses interactive technology to help organizations and activists working to preserve languages that are at risk of becoming extinct.
 If you speak or research one of those languages, you can upload your work to the site and contribute to building a comprehensive guide.

 In January 2015, PBS premiered Language Matters, a documentary on endangered languages, what it takes to save them, and what is lost when one disappears forever.
 Below, check out a PBS NewsHour interview with the film’s host:

 Below are some ways you can learn more and help indigenous people protect their languages and traditional knowledge:

-• Go to the Linguistic Society of America's Committee on Endangered Languages and their Preservation website and sign up to be alerted of opportunities for political action in support of endangered languages.
+• Go to the Linguistic Society of America’s Committee on Endangered Languages and their Preservation website to sign up to be alerted about opportunities for political action in support of endangered languages.